jasonearly/jasonearly.github.io/_posts/2012-6-21-We-Did-It-To-Ourselves.md

 title:  "We did it to ourselves."
 date:   2012-6-21
 categories: archive design
+excerpt: "How designers behavior led to the rise of spec work."
 ---

 Spec work.
 No two words can put me on the defensive faster.
 Personally I feel that it’s the practice that does more damage to our industry then anything else.
 It advocates and encourages a misrepresentation of value and misunderstanding of what the Design industry is, and it needs to stop.